The ultimate relationship assessment

 Stage One: Love and passion

 This is the ideal position, the one that every single one of us crave.
 It’s a relationship filled with passion and love, not a relationship test.
-You and your partner are completely engaged in one another.
+In this stage, you and your partner are completely engaged in one another.
 You desire each other.
 The intimacy is immense.
 You are in tune with each other’s needs and are acting on behalf of serving those needs.
 You have a connection that is strong and so electric that you feel it even when you are not in each other’s presence.

 Stage Two: Not enough passion

 In this position, you and your partner are in a relationship where there is love, and perhaps some passion, but by no means is there enough.
 There is not a level of intimacy that you really desire deep in your soul.
+You feel connected but something major is missing.

 Stage Three: A relationship of convenience